Aftabmullaa/AWSproject/README.md

 # AWSproject
 Awstasks
-Different AWS task in file Set_B1 new1-complete.pdf :
+1.Different AWS task in file Set_B1 new1-complete.pdf :

 Task 1: Set up AWS Organizations for managing multiple AWS accounts.
 Task 2: Create a working custom VPC.
 Launch one server in each subnet & connect private server with